Fen0l/fen0l.github.io/_posts/2024-06-21-nutanix-guest-tools.markdown

    +--------------------------------------+    +-----------------------------------+
 ```

-#### Notes
+#### Additional Notes

-- If you clone a VM, NGT is not enabled on the cloned VM by default.
-If the cloned VM is powered off, enable NGT from the Prism Element web console and power on the VM.
-If the cloned VM is powered on, enable NGT from the Prism Element web console and restart the Nutanix Guest Agent service.
+- If a VM is cloned, NGT must be re-enabled on the cloned VM via Prism Element web console.
+If the VM is powered off, enable NGT and power on the VM.
+If powered on, enable NGT and restart the Nutanix Guest Agent service.
-- Silent install provided and ability to automate deployment using the latest 4.0 and 4.1 NGT versions.
+- Silent installation and automated deployment are supported in NGT versions 4.0 and 4.1.
 - NGT certificates expire after 1000 days.
 To renew them:

 ```bash